CodeYourFuture/cyf-hotel-react/README.md

 **Test:** An invalid input displays an error message after the 'Submit' button is pressed (e.g. an email like `react@com` is invalid).
 A valid input shows the correct values at the bottom of the page.

-**Reflection:** Validating user input is an important part of any application - without it, you might see unexpected errors when working with the data later.
-What do you think would happen if you were asked to remove a booking for room number '81', but the room number was not validated and was input as 'eightyOne' or 'EIGHTY ONE'?
+**Reflection:** Validating user input is an important part of any application.
+Without checking the input, you might see unexpected errors when working with the data later.

+What do you think would happen if you were asked to remove a booking for room number '81', but the user had typed 'eightyOne' or 'EIGHTY ONE'?

 #### 27. Faster validation